-Anthony Moffa joined the University of Maine School of Law as a Visiting Associate Professor in the fall of 2016.
-He writes and teaches in the fields of administrative law, criminal law, property law, and international law, with a particular emphasis on the treatment of the environment.
+Anthony Moffa joined the University of Maine School of Law as a visiting associate professor in the fall of 2016.
+In 2019, he assumed his current role as an associate professor of law.
+Professor Moffa’s research and writing focuses on the legal tools available to combat the policy challenge of global climate change, drawing on the fields of environmental law, administrative law, criminal law, property law, and international law.

 Professor Moffa graduated magna cum laude from the Wharton School of Business at the University of Pennsylvania and earned a law degree from Yale Law School.
 When not in his office thinking about the law or the environment, he can be found outdoors, most likely thinking about music or food.